-In addition to the NSRL's record of producing quality graduate students, an estimated minimum of 500 undergraduate students have utilized the NSRL collections to conduct research and to gain technical skills under the supervision of NSRL-affiliated faculty and staff.
+Further, an estimated minimum of 500 undergraduate students have utilized the NSRL collections to conduct research and to gain technical skills under the supervision of NSRL-affiliated faculty and staff (Fig. 23).
 In recent years, 30 to 40 undergraduate students per year have worked in the laboratories of NSRL-affiliated faculty, conducted research using NSRL specimens and tissues, gained experience in fieldwork (collecting and preparing museum specimens), and received training in museum practices in the natural sciences.
 In another example of the impact of the NSRL on TTU students, many of the dry-pinned specimens of the Invertebrate Zoology collection were collected and prepared by students taking entomology courses.
 Thus, the students gain hands-on experience in scientific collecting, specimen preparation, museum practices, digitization, and more, while enhancing the collection's representation of local fauna.